-Database Continuous Integration Guide
+The Complete Guide to Database Continuous Integration

 What is database continuous integration?

 Database continuous integration (CI) is the rapid integration of database schema and logic changes into application development efforts and to provide immediate feedback to developers on any issues that arise.
-As a further evolution, database continuous delivery seeks to produce releasable database code in short, incremental cycles.
+As a further evolution, database continuous delivery (CD) seeks to produce releasable database code in short, incremental cycles.
 The goal of these practices is to reduce time to market and create a steady stream of end user value with frequent, high-quality software releases.

-While many tools have focused on bringing continuous integration and continuous delivery to application code, the same has not happened for database code (see Figure 1).
-Many organizations still rely on a shared service database team that is responsible for manually reviewing and manually deploying database code changes.
+To deliver new software experiences more quickly to market, companies have spent the last decade trying to modernize the way they build and deliver software.
+In their efforts to modernize, many tools have focused on bringing CI and CD to application code.
+However, the same has not happened for database code (see Figure 1).
+Many organizations still rely on a shared service database team that manually reviews and deploys DB code changes.
 Given that the end user experience is incomplete without the full software stack, which includes both the application and the database, there has been growing interest and demand in continuous integration and delivery tools for the database as well.